 The depressive symptoms may be severe enough to interfere with a person’s ability to care for their infant.

 Premenstrual Dysphoric Disorder (PMDD)

-Some women experience cyclic depressions that correspond to their menstrual cycles.
-Premenstrual dysphoric disorder (PMDD) is a hormone-related moor disorder.
-It is a more severe condition than PMS, and it typically interferes with life for several days before the woman’s period.
-This disorder has physical symptoms, along with the usual symptoms of depression.
-Irritability is common.
+Some people experience cyclic depressions that correspond to their menstrual cycles.
+Premenstrual dysphoric disorder (PMDD) is generally a hormone-related mood disorder.
+It can be viewed as a more severe form of PMS, and it typically interferes with life for several days before a menstrual period starts.

 Disruptive Mood Dysregulation Syndrome (DMDD)